Temporal and spectral study of the X-ray pulsar 2S 1553-542 during the 2021 outburst: Abstract

 \section{Abstract}

-We summarize the results of temporal and spectral analysis of the X-ray pulsar 2S 1553-542 using the Nuclear Spectroscopic Telescope Array (NuSTAR) and Swift during the outburst in January-February 2021.
-During the outburst, the spin period of the neutron star was $P = 9.2822\pm 0.0001$ s based on NuSTAR data.
-The temporal evolution of the spin period, pulse profile, and pulse fraction is studied during the outburst.
-The spectra of the source are studied for different days of the outburst and can be well described by a model consisting of -- a black body emission or a power law.
-We have investigated the inter-day evolution of different timing and spectral parameters during the outburst.
-The energy dependence of the pulse profile was studied to investigate the evolution of the individual peaks and emission geometry of the pulsar with a different energy.
-The pulse profile of the source shows strong single peak nature with a hump-like feature of relatively lower intensity and it evolves significantly with different energy ranges.
-The evolution of the pulse profile is studied during different phases of the outburst and the pulse fraction shows a positive correlation with energy.
+We study the timing and spectral properties of the X-ray pulsar 2S 1553–542 using the {\it NuSTAR}, and {\it NICER} during the outburst in January–February 2021.
+During the outburst, the spin period of the neutron star was $P\sim 9.2822$ s based on {\it NuSTAR} data.
+The pulse profiles are studied using different NICER observations, which implies that the profile is more or less sinusoidal with a single peak and the beaming patterns are mostly dominated by the pencil beam.
+The {\it NICER} spectra of the source are studied for different days of the outburst and can be well described by a model consisting of a blackbody emission and power law along with a photoelectric absorption component.
+The variation of spectral parameters with luminosity is studied over the outburst.
+The photon index shows anti-correlation with luminosity below the critical luminosity, which implies that the source was accreting in the sub-critical accretion regime during the {\it NICER} observations.
+We also report the anti-correlation between pulsed fraction (PF) and luminosity of the 2S 1553–542 using {\it NICER} observations.
+The evolution of spin-up rate with luminosity is studied during the outburst, which implies that both are strongly correlated.
+The torque-luminosity model is applied to estimate the magnetic field at different spin-up rates.
+The magnetic field is estimated to be $\simeq 2.56 \times 10^{12}$ G from the torque-luminosity model using the source distance of 20 kpc.
+The magnetic field is also estimated using the critical luminosity, which is also consistent with our findings.